Guide to T1019 HCPCS Code for Personal Care Services

 What Does T1019 Cover?

-• Care providers: Services are performed by trained individuals like home health aides or licensed practical nurses (LPNs).
+• Care Providers: Delivered by personal care attendants, home health aides, or licensed practical nurses (LPNs).

 Before services billed under T1019 can be reimbursed, specific requirements must be met.
 These include: